 Water from rivers, lakes, and streams can contain biological contaminants such as Giardia and E. coli, making humans sick if consumed.
 So, a filtration system is of first priority.

 A UV purifier paired with a pre-sediment filter at the point-of-entry (the location at which the water line enters the house) or a reverse osmosis system at the point-of-use (the location at which the water line exits the faucet) would work well with a surface water system.

 Secondly, in order to best utilize the water pump, a pressure tank should be installed to regulate water pressure.
 A pressure tank stores pressurized water so that fixtures such as faucets and showered heads can experience high-pressurized water flow when turned on.
 It also gives the water pump a break from having to pump continuously whenever water is required.

-Installing a pumping system for your home or cabin involves some engineering and a bit of creativity—there are some technical aspects that can't be compromised but there will also be room for problem-solving and improvising.
+Installing a pumping system for your home or cabin involves some engineering and a bit of creativity—some technical aspects can't be compromised, but there will also be room for problem-solving and improvising.

 It is important to envision the big picture and your main needs at the early stages so that you can identify all the technicalities needed to accommodate them.

 Once you’ve determined the source of water and the main purpose for which it’ll be used, as well as any legal restrictions that may be involved, you can move on to determining the size of your pumping system.